:max_bytes(150000):strip_icc():format(webp)/spr-zodiac-mx8-elite-suction-pool-cleaner-jeremy-laukkonen-after-78c0cf3521154cbd8dfbf8d8f800aa0c.jpeg)

 More maintenance required with pool pump

-While this pool cleaner doesn’t have a specific guided path while cleaning, we noted that it does manage to find its way to every crevice and corner around our pool.
+While this pool cleaner doesn’t have a specific guided path while cleaning, it does manage to find its way to every crevice and corner around our pool.
 It even climbs the walls!
 We also love that the 36-fin disc prevents it from getting stuck on lights or filters around the pool as well.

 This pool cleaner didn’t initially impress us when we originally tested it, but we liked the design and decided to re-test it in a different pool.
 Initially, we were afraid we wouldn’t be able to use this pool cleaner at all because the setup was so difficult—a roadblock we had experienced originally as well.
 However, with some persistence and patience, we assembled this cleaner and got it into the pool.